Page 21 | A-LIGN

 What is ISO 27001 and ISO 27701?

 ISO 27001 is a longstanding cybersecurity framework that is used to build an information security management system (ISMS) within an organisation.
-The security standard was published by the International Organization for Standardization and the International Electrotechnical Commission in 2005, later to be revised in 2013 and expansion of ISO 27701 was published in 2019.
+The security standard was published by the International Organization for Standardization and the International Electrotechnical Commission in 2005, later to be revised in 2013 and 2022, and expansion of ISO 27701 was published in 2019.

 ISO 27701 was created as an additional component to complement ISO 27001 that introduced more privacy-specific controls.
 With ISO 27701, organisations can create a Privacy Information Management System (PIMS) and become certified in certain privacy practices.
 ISO 27701 was created in large part to provide guidance for complying with privacy regulations being introduced across the world, such as the GDPR (General Data Protection Regulation) and the CCPA (the California Consumer Privacy Act).